imagej/workshops/fiji-python-2024.md

 * Transfer data between Python and Java equivalents, enabling the execution of ImageJ/Fiji routines on data stored in Python objects, and vice versa
 * How to run scripts written for ImageJ/Fiji seamlessly within a Python script, or in napari, enabling workflow distribution, portability, and reproducibility.

+We hope that, using the above concepts, you can now extend the presented scripts to integrate new, exciting Python tools with your existing Fiji needs!

+For more information and help, check out:
+* https://py.imagej.net for more information about PyImageJ
+* https://napari.imagej.net for more information about `napari-imagej`
-If you have any trouble, feel free to reach out on https://forum.image.sc - we're happy to help you resolve issues!
+* https://forum.image.sc for interactive help about general image analysis problems - we're happy to help you resolve issues!

 ## Addendum 1: Launching the ImageJ/Fiji UI